zowe/zowe-chat/packages/chat/README.md

-# Zowe Chat
+# @zowe/chat project

-Zowe Chat component provides basic functionalities for chatting and two abstract listeners (MessageListener and EventListener) for users to create their own plugins to extend capabilities of Zowe Chat as plugins.
+@zowe/chat is the core component of @zowe/zowe-chat project.
+The component provides basic functionalities for chatting and two abstract listeners (ChatMessageListener and ChatEventListener) for users to create their own plugins to extend capabilities of Zowe Chat as plugins.

 ## Content
   - [Features](#features)